ncatlab/nlab-content/pages/1209.md

 ## Non-symmetric variants

-It is interesting how to generalize this notion in various nonsymmetric situations, for example involving [[braided monoidal category|braidings]], or in relative situations over noncommutative rings (e.g. Takeuchi bialgebroids).
+It is interesting how to generalize this notion in various nonsymmetric situations, for example involving [[braided monoidal category|braidings]], or more generally in [[duoidal categories]], or in relative situations over noncommutative rings (e.g. Takeuchi bialgebroids).
 In the completely noncommutative situation of the monoidal category of endofunctors, one can look at various compatibilities between [[monad]]s and comonads or monads and tensor products, for example involving distributive laws.

 As far as compatibility with tensor product is concerned, there is a notion of a bimonad and involves a version of [[distributive law]]s, hence it is related to a lifting problem: